ctramer/ctramer/README.md

 5)	Module 5: Linear semi-classical rate constant approximation
 	a)	Calculate_corrections.sh calculates the energy correction term for each state
 	b)	km_calc.sh calculates the rate constants for each transition

+Please consult the following paper for a more detailed description of the features, architecture, guidelines for usage, and scientific justification of CTRAMER.
+When using CTRAMER, please cite:

+Jacob Tinnin, Huseyin Aksu, Zhengqing Tong, Pengzhi Zhang, Eitan Geva, Barry D. Dunietz, Xiang Sun, and Margaret S. Cheung , "CTRAMER: An open-source software package for correlating interfacial charge transfer rate constants with donor/acceptor geometries in organic photovoltaic materials", The Journal of Chemical Physics 154, 214108 (2021) https://doi.org/10.1063/5.0050574